fandangolas/clj-studies/recursive-reduce/README.md

 # Reduce Mini-Course

-The point of this course it's implement reduce using recursion and then build recursive solutions without doing the recursion explicitly, but using reduce instead.
+The point of this course it's to implement reduce using recursion and then build recursive solutions without doing the recursion explicitly, but using reduce instead.